Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 npx hardhat run scripts/deploy.ts --network alfajores
 ```
 The breakdown of the script:
-- I deployed the Factory contract and log the factory `contract address`
+- Deployed the Factory contract and log the factory `contract address`
-- I get the `bytecode` and log it(passing in the parameters required)
+- Get the `bytecode` and log it(passing in the parameters required)
-- I generate `salt` by passing 1 to it and also log it
+- Generate `salt` by passing 1 to it and also log it
-- I get precomputed address by passing salt and bytecode to it and also log it
+- Get precomputed address by passing salt and bytecode to it and also log it
-- I called the createContract function and passed in salt and bytecode and also log the result
+- Called the `createContract` function and passed in salt and bytecode and also log the result
-- I Interacted with the `TestContract` contract passing in the deployed address.
+- Interacted with the `TestContract` contract passing in the deployed address.

 You will discover that the deployed address and the precomputed address are the same thing.
 So, before deployement, we can always check for the contract address that will be generated when a particular bytecode is attached to a contract bytecode in **create2**